All articles

 The control environment of a regulated organisation was designed around people: training and attestation, delegated authority, four-eyes approval, periodic reviews, and sample-based testing.
 Those controls assume a human actor working at human speed who can be held to account afterwards.

 An AI system breaks those assumptions.
-It can act thousands of times a day, across many processes at once, faster than any review cycle can supervise.
+It can act continuously, at machine speed, across many processes at once, faster than any review cycle can supervise.
 When something goes wrong, weak governance exposes the organisation on every front at once: sensitive data sent to the wrong destination, AI misused beyond its approved purpose, penalties, and reputational damage.
 Monitoring tools report after the action has completed.
 A control has to stand in front of the action to change its outcome.

 A retrospective log demonstrates awareness.
 An enforcement record demonstrates control.